Pinto abalone (Photo by Kathleen R., CC-BY-NC)

 This species has an oval-shaped spiral shell, which can be red to green in colour, with patches of white or blue.
 The species gets its name from this brilliant mottled pattern.
 The inside of its shell is a pearly bluish white that shines faintly pink or green.
 Its soft body, called the foot, is tan in colour.
 The sides of its foot are fringed with small, dark yellow or brown tentacles.
 Pinot abalone breaths through the three to six small holes along its shell.

-Where does this species live?
+Where does the pinto abalone live?

 Pinto abalone is found along the Pacific coast, from Sitka Sound, Alaska, to Turtle Bay, Baja, California.
 In Canada, it is found in patches along the coastline of BC.
 This species lives close to the shore, at depths of 10 to 18 metres.
 Adults are usually found gathering closer to the shore than juveniles.